xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ### Images {#md_images}

-<p>Markdown syntax for images is similar to that for links.
-The only difference is an additional ! before the link text.</p>
+Markdown syntax for images is similar to that for links.
+The only difference is an additional ! before the link text.

-<p>Examples:</p>
+Examples:

 <pre><code>![Caption text](/path/to/img.jpg)